hapm/selfhosted/README.md

 # selfhosted
-A repository to host some serviceson your own
+A repository to host some services on your own